mdeguzis/RetroRig/CONTRIBUTING.md

 ```
 Describe your system:
- - Operating System (be specific):
+ - Linux Distribution:
+ - Release Version:
  - Machine type (32-bit or 64-bit):
  - RetroRig version:
- - Plugins used:
+ - Installation method used (Git or PPA):

 Please list numerical steps we can use to reproduce this issue: